josejalvarezm/cv-ai-agent/gcp-blog/04-terraform-multi-cloud.md

 Infrastructure-as-code (IaC) solves this problem.
 Terraform describes infrastructure in declarative configuration files.
 You define what you want (Lambda function with specific memory, DynamoDB table with specific capacity), and Terraform figures out how to create it.
 Changes are versioned in git.
 Deployments are reproducible.
 Team members see exactly what's running in production.

-CV Analytics uses Terraform to provision 100% of its infrastructure across GCP and AWS.
-Six microservices, two databases, four message queues, multiple IAM roles, all defined in 800 lines of Terraform configuration.
+CV Analytics uses Terraform to provision 100% of its infrastructure across **three clouds** (Cloudflare, AWS, GCP).
+Six microservices (Angular app, Cloudflare Worker, AWS Lambda×2, GCP Cloud Function, React Dashboard), three databases (DynamoDB×2, Firestore), SQS queue, EventBridge scheduler, all IAM roles, all defined in 1,200 lines of Terraform configuration.
 No manual clicking.
 No configuration drift.
 No "works on my machine" problems.

+**The cross-cloud challenge:** AWS Lambda needs to call GCP Cloud Function URL (output from `google_cloudfunctions_function` resource).
+Terraform handles this dependency automatically across providers.
+When GCP Cloud Function deploys, its URL becomes available to AWS Lambda configuration.

-This post explains how Terraform manages multi-cloud infrastructure: how providers abstract cloud-specific APIs, how remote state enables team collaboration, how modules reduce duplication, and how rollback strategies protect against failed deployments.
+This post explains how Terraform manages multi-cloud infrastructure: how providers abstract GCP and AWS APIs, how to handle cross-cloud dependencies (AWS Lambda needs GCP webhook URL), how remote state enables team collaboration across clouds, how to manage secrets securely in three cloud providers, and how rollback strategies protect against failed deployments.

 **What you'll learn:**
-- ✓ How Terraform providers abstract GCP and AWS APIs
+- ✓ How Terraform providers abstract GCP and AWS APIs (multi-cloud in one codebase)
+- ✓ How to handle cross-cloud dependencies (AWS Lambda → GCP Cloud Function)
-- ✓ How to structure multi-cloud Terraform configurations
+- ✓ How to structure multi-cloud Terraform configurations (3 clouds, 6 services)
-- ✓ How remote state management enables team collaboration
+- ✓ How remote state management enables team collaboration across clouds
-- ✓ How to handle secrets securely in Terraform
+- ✓ How to handle secrets securely across three providers (AWS, GCP, Cloudflare)
 - ✓ How rollback strategies protect against deployment failures

 ---